 So what are skills?
 Skills are Claude Code's community extension system — you install one and Claude gains new capabilities: specialized workflows, domain knowledge, custom tools.
 Sounds great — but there is a catch.
 Because here's what happens when you install a skill:

 Skills can declare allowed-tools in their front matter.
-Those tools, executable code, then run silently, no questions asked.
-You'll see them scroll past in the transcript if you're watching, but at this time it is too late.
-You don't see this list at install time either.
+Those tools are still subject to Claude Code's sandbox and your permission settings — so depending on your configuration, some or all of them may require approval before running.
+But in permissive configurations, they can run without explicit confirmation.
+You'll see them scroll past in the transcript if you're watching, but you don't see this list at install time.
 There is no moment where the system says: "This skill wants to run bash commands, read your files, and make network requests.
 Proceed?"

 And the worst part: once a skill is installed, Claude can choose to invoke it on its own.
 There is no confirmation.
 No approval like for any other tool like "Do you really want to change directory and then run git?" ("YES I DO FGS.
 I TOLD YOU HUNDRED TIMES ALREADY").
 The model decides a skill is relevant and the code runs.
 If it malicious code, you are pwned.
 No chance to stop it, no moment of informed consent, no trust boundary.